Lulzx/neurodiverse/README.md

-By working together, we can advance the field of AI-powered memory prosthetics and unlock new possibilities for human cognition and memory enhancement.
+By working together, we can advance the field of memory prosthetics and unlock new possibilities for human cognition and memory enhancement.